 - However, if an address change has been completed through the US Postal Service, the IRS may have the updated address on file.

 - Select “Option 2” to request an IRS Tax Return Transcript and then enter the tax year requested.

 - If successfully validated, tax filers can expect to receive a paper IRS Tax Return.
 Transcript at the address that was used in their telephone request, within 5 to 10 days.

 - IRS Tax Return Transcripts requested by telephone cannot be sent directly to a third party by the IRS.

 - Once received, deliver the Tax Return Transcript to the Financial Aid Office.

 - If online and telephone requests are not available because of address changes or other errors, please visit a local IRS office to address the problem

-- Locate an IRS office.
+- Locate an IRS office and make an appointment.

 - Bring a form of photo identification